David-Irving/WorkDayScheduler/README.md

 ## Acceptance Criteria
  |When       | Then
  | --------- |--------
- | I open the planner | the current day is displayed at the top of the calendar
+ | I open the planner | The current day is displayed at the top of the calendar
  | I scroll down | I am presented with timeblocks for standard business hours
  | I view the timeblocks for that day | Each timeblock is color coded to indicate whether it is in the past, present, or future
  | I click into a timeblock | I can enter an event